Low Latency Streaming via HLS on Dacast OBS Studio

 OBS Studio is a simple yet capable free broadcasting software with an integrated RTMP encoder.
 We recommend using OBS Studio along with our recommended encoder settings to get started with live streaming.
 Although OBS Studio is our recommended software encoder, it is not required.
 Any RTMP encoder will work.

-Technical Requirements for HLS Streaming with OBS
+Technical Requirements for low latency HLS Streaming with OBS

 Before you download OBS Studio, please make sure you have the following: